 ABOUT PROTEST FOOD

 Food is also a topic of contention because it is necessary for survival.
 Food is often used as a weapon or control over a population.
-Centuries of battles over land and sustenance have led to food becoming homogenized into a global commodity and a means of wealth accumulation for an insatiable few.
+Moreover, access to food, healthy options, and food education are highly monetized and intersectional with race, gender, and class.

 Yet, in response, we have seen many communities reclaiming food traditions and using them to heal, connect, and resist cultural erasures.
+Food has also historically been a subtle vehicle for political expression, often carrying messages of dissent when direct action is risky or repressed.

 CREDITS